efrigo88/dbt-elementary-test-lab/README.md

-# dbt+spark simple pipeline
+# dbt+elementary test pipeline

-This is a practice dbt+spark pipeline with delta and elementary observability.
-Meant for learning purposes.
+This is a practice dbt+elementary pipeline meant for learning purposes.

-Steps to execute.
+Steps to execute:

 1. Set up postgreSQL.
 ```